 The school has detailed Schemes of Work for each subject.
 These and the National Curriculum document for primary schools are available for inspection.

-We hold termly Eucharist services at St Mary’s Church in East Rudham, we also hold other services celebrating or commemorating important events in the Church Year.
+We hold termly Eucharist services at All Saints Church, in Weasenham All Saints, we also hold other services celebrating or commemorating important events in the Church Year.
+We see the Church is an extension of our resources.

-The collective worship led by staff and once a week by our Rector, who often follows the cycle of the Christian year and links with the communal celebration of festivals in the local church.
+The collective worship led by staff and once by our Rector on a regular basis, who often follows the cycle of the Christian year and links with the communal celebration of festivals in the local church.
 Other worship usually follows a half termly theme following the Values for Life toolkit.

 Parents wishing to withdraw their child from Religious Education and collective worship are invited to discuss the matter with the Headteacher.
 Children withdrawn from Religious Education will be set other work and will join one of the other classes.
 Children withdrawn from Collective Worship will remain in the classroom supervised by a teacher or teaching assistant.